dev7355608/vision-5e/README.md

 - _Echolocation_ instead of _Blindsight_ if the actor has an active effect with the name `Echolocation`.
 - _Detect Evil and Good_ if the actor has an active effect with the name `Detect Evil and Good`.
 - _Detect Magic_ if the actor has an active effect with the name `Detect Magic`.
+An active effect named `Magic Awareness` grants 60 feet of Detect Magic.
 - _Detect Poison and Disease_ if the actor has an active effect with the name `Detect Poison and Disease`.
 - _Detect Thoughts_ if the actor has an active effect with the name `Detect Thoughts`.
 - _Devil's Sight_ if the actor has an active effect with the name `Devil's Sight`.